 Helping a Loved One or Family Member Get Treatment

-Although people who are addicted to drugs tend to go to great lengths in order to keep their addiction a secret, there are some telltale warning signs that may indicate that a person has developed a problem with substance use.
-Examples of these warning signs may include:
+People who are addicted to drugs often go to great lengths in order to keep their addiction a secret.
+However, certain warning signs may indicate that a person has developed a problem with substance use:

 - Changes in sleep patterns